 When are quarterly tax payments due (for self-employed individuals)?

-It's important to know while there are four payments due throughout the year, they are not quarterly.
+It's important to know that while there are four payments due throughout the year, they are not quarterly.
 They are grouped into four periods, some of which are two months long and others are four months long.
 How's that for helpful?

 If you are a self-employed individual or otherwise pay "quarterly" taxes, you have a number of payment due dates you'll need to be sure you meet.
 Typically the due dates are the 15th day of the month following the pay period.